s-ball/GitVersionInfo/README.md

 The `FileVersion` in all `StringFileInfo` blocs will be the tag name with `-delta` added where delta is the 4th element of the FILEVERSION.

+### StringFileInfo processing

+The first section in the ini file is special: its fields will be used for default values in all other sections.
+And if another section contains a field that was not present in the first section, it will be added there too.

+Finally if any section contains a `SpecialBuild` (resp. `PrivateBuild`) field (nota: it will be also present in the first StringFileInfo bloc...) then the corresponding flag is added to `FILEFLAGS` in the fixed info bloc.

 ## Installation

 ### To develop on BuildVersionInfo using VisualStudio 2019